Choosing a homeschool math curriculum

 Many homeschooling parents struggle with this exact question: which math curriculum should they use?
 Which one is the best?

-But, is there a "right" answer or a "best" book?
-As long as the curriculum is of decent quality as far as the mathematical content, it is my view that the teacher is actually a more important part of a child's math education than the book:
+In my view there isn't any "best" book.
+As long as the mathematical content of the curriculum is of decent quality, I feel the teacher is actually a far more important part of a child's math education than the book:

 From these points it follows that...

-Basically, the better teacher you are, the less the book matters - and vice versa.
-The less math you know, the better off you are a) learning math real quick, and b) finding a good solid basal curriculum.
+Basically, the better teacher you are, the less the book matters — and vice versa.
+The less math you know, the better off you are (a) learning math yourself as quick as possible, and (b) finding a good solid basal curriculum.

-So you do want to find the best math book you can - and that's all good!
-For starters, please read through these short descriptions of some math curricula, and notice how they vary.
+So, you want to find the best math curriculum for your situation.
+For starters, please read these short descriptions of some popular homeschool math curricula, and notice how they vary.

 A few popular math curricula used by homeschoolers

 Saxon math is widely used among homeschoolers.
 It uses a very short spiraling approach, which means that neighboring lessons are not on the same topic, and in each new lesson, most of the exercises are review problems.

 Math-U-See is a manipulative-based K-12 curriculum.
 Other programs use manipulatives too, but this one specializes in letting children 'see' the concepts first with manipulatives.
 It comes with teaching videos and basic worksheets.

 Horizons Math uses colorful books, and is a spiral program where each lesson contains exercises for several different topics.